RPG-IO/rpg-io/docs/configuration.md

   * `assetPath` - Path to the image with background for the dialogue window.
 As any path, it must be eiter absolute or relative to the engine's source root.
     Aliases: `asset-path`, `asset`.
 * `battle` -- No props required.
+* `show-description`:
+  * `assetPath` - Path to the image that will be shown in a popup after collecting the object, as well as in the Inventory window.
+As any path, it must be eiter absolute or relative to the engine's source root.
+    Aliases: `asset-path`, `asset`.
+  * `description` - Text displayed when the cursor is above the collected item in the Inventory window.

 ## Condition configuration